 Dr. Hao Xu

 Dr. Xu leads the tree fruit physiology program at Summerland Research and Development Centre.
-Her team aim to elucidate how fruit yield, fruit quality and tree resilience of apple and sweet cherry respond to horticultural managements and environmental stresses.
+Her team aim to elucidate how fruit production and crop resilience of apple and sweet cherry respond to environmental stresses and horticultural management practices.

 Current research and/or projects

 Dr. Xu's current research projects investigate the impacts of horticultural managements on reducing biotic and abiotic stress pressure, enhancing plant resilience, stabilizing yield, and improving fruit quality, in apple and sweet cherry.
 The horticultural approaches of focus are adjusting leaf-fruit ratio by pruning and crop load management, scheduling irrigation based on plant needs, as well as selecting suitable rootstocks for specific cultivars and micro-environments.
 On the fundamental level, the research team tries to elucidate how photosynthetic source-sink relations and rootstock resource use efficiency influence floral bud quality, fruit dry matter accumulation and carbohydrate allocation within the tree crops.
 The knowledge generated can facilitate decision making on how to maintain tree canopy, how to manage crop load, and how to select the most suitable rootstock-scion combination, for a more sustainable future of tree fruit production.